Argent Dawn Roleplay Compendium

 • Orgrimmar (Valley of Honor)

-You may also find roleplayers from time to time in Gilneas, The Hinterlands, Bel’ameth, Astranaar, Booty Bay, Silvermoon and The Crossroads, but it might not be as consistent as in the above locations.
+You may also find roleplayers from time to time in Gilneas, The Hinterlands, Bel’ameth, Astranaar, Booty Bay and The Crossroads, but it might not be as consistent as in the above locations.

 Please note that the activity in the hubs is not representative of the roleplay landscape as a whole.
 While the faction capitals Stormwind and Orgrimmar are seen as melting pots, other hubs may lean more into particular themes.
 New content releases may also temporarily affect the activity levels in hubs.

-Outside hubs, there’s always roleplayers on adventures or socializing with their guild, community or friends, so you might randomly stumble into them in the wilds.
-Many public events are also organized outside the hubs; they’re advertised on the forums, on the Argent Archives:link:, or/and on Discord servers:link:.
+Outside hubs, there’s always roleplayers on adventures or socializing with their guild, community or friends, so you might stumble into people in the wilds.
+Many public events are also organized outside the hubs; they’re advertised on the forums, on the Argent Archives website, and/or on Discord servers.
 Adventure and conflict campaigns are often advertised on the realm forums when public, and on Discord when targeting a more focused audience.

 If you see a group of armed roleplayers in a forest, for example, they may be having a private roleplay event and running parts of it in a raid chat invisible to you.
 In this case it might be good to send one of the players a /whisper message to see what is going on before approaching them in-character.